How To Invest In Real Estate With High Interest Rates: 3 Tips

 Consider a Long-Term Strategy

-Compared to last year, American homebuyers have seen a 24% decrease in their spending power, as interest rates surpass 7%.
+Compared to last year, American homebuyers have lost about $7,000 in spending power because of inflation, corresponding with an interest rate climb to above 7.4%.
 With market volatility making buying difficult, many people will opt for renting because it’s what they can afford.
 As an investor, this presents a unique opportunity for you.

 Take Advantage of ARM and Short-Term Loans

 You might also want to consider financing options like an adjustable-rate mortgage.
 An adjustable-rate mortgage (ARM) has a variable interest rate.
-Variable interest rate fluctuate over time and is based on a benchmark interest rate or index.
+Variable interest rates fluctuate over time and are based on a benchmark interest rate or index.

 Below are some examples of adjustable-rate mortgages